- Native Plant Nursery

 Since 1992 we have been offering summer camps for youth aged 6 to 16.
 These exciting educational nature camps offer a week of fox walking, frog whispering, making art, playing games, observing insects and getting wet and dirty.

-Camp director, Eric Edward has led the camps for the past 16 years and has developed a unique approach to nature education.
+Camp director, Eric Edward has led the camps for over 18 years and has developed a unique approach to nature education.
 Using an intuitive and practical approach to describing native flora and fauna, children of all ages can become birdwatchers, botanists and trackers.

 Eric will be assisted by, environmental educator, Daniel McRae, one summer student and student volunteers.
 We work hard to give campers an exciting but safe week.
 Small camp sizes and a high teacher to camper ratio as well as years of experience are important factors in accomplishing this goal.
 Camp leaders are trained in first aid.